-Whether voluntarily or involuntarily wrought, significant life transitions (such as getting a job promotion or being laid off, getting married or divorced, buying a house or being forced into foreclosure, having a baby or having our children grow up and move out) are among the circumstances which typically prompt a Systemic Reorientation.
+A job promotion or layoff, marriage or divorce, buying a house or being evicted from one’s home, having a baby or having our children grow up and move away from the nest, all prompt Systemic Reorientation.

-- To winners who considered the money an anomalous, one-time lucky break, they may opt to rapidly spend all the money on luxuries for emotional satisfaction, soon ending up with the same financial status they had before the windfall.
-Their old I Want story persists; or
+- To winners who considered the windfall a temporary lucky break, along with holding the belief that the luck had already run out, they may opt to rapidly spend all the money on luxuries for emotional satisfaction, soon ending up with the same financial status they had before the windfall.
+Their old story of Want persists; or

-- To winners who use the change to rewrite their self-identification story, deciding to believe that this one-time leg-up is a breakthrough, their new I Can story enables them to pay off debts, establish investments and sustain themselves more comfortably than ever before.
+- To winners who use the change as an opportunity to rewrite their self-identification story, deciding to believe that this one-time leg-up is a breakthrough, they may enable themselves to pay off debts, establish investments and sustain themselves more comfortably than ever before.

 Why is it so often the case that a person who has worked diligently to lose considerable weight, and who feels better than he or she has in decades, will give up the beneficial new behaviors for their old habits and add back all the lost weight, and some extra to boot?